 How to Recognize Genuine Pink Tourmaline in Quartz

-Genuine pink tourmaline in quartz shows prismatic tourmaline crystals with irregular edges and color bands that follow the crystal's growth planes — visible under a jeweler's loupe (10x) with directed light.
-The most common imitations are pink glass (no crystal structure, completely uniform color, possible bubbles at 10x) and quartz with dyed inclusions (color concentrated in cracks, not in geometric crystals; differentiated because the dyed cracks have diffuse edges).
-A legitimate cabochon has perfectly transparent quartz zones around well-defined tourmaline crystals.
+Genuine pink tourmaline in quartz shows prismatic crystals with irregular edges and color bands that follow growth planes — visible under 10x magnification with directed light.
+The most common imitations are pink glass (completely uniform color, possible bubbles at 10x) and quartz with dyed inclusions (color in cracks with diffuse edges, not in geometric crystals).

 Frequently Asked Questions